Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Related Work

 \section{Related Work}

-\textbf{3D object detection} can be categorized based on the input: using 3D sensors (time-of-flight sensors) like Light Detection and Ranging (LiDAR) or 2D images from inexpensive commodity cameras \cite{pseudoLiDAR,you2019pseudo,E2EPL,li2019stereo}.
+\textbf{3D object detection} can be categorized based on the input: using 3D sensors like LiDAR or 2D images from cameras \cite{pseudoLiDAR,you2019pseudo,E2EPL,li2019stereo}.
 We focus on the former due to its higher accuracy.
-LiDAR-based detectors treat LiDAR signals as 3D point clouds.
-For example, Frustum PointNet \cite{qi2018frustum} applies PointNet \cite{qi2017pointnet,qi2017pointnet++}, a neural network dedicated to point clouds, to LiDAR points within each image-based frustum proposal to localize objects.
-PointRCNN \cite{shi2019pointrcnn} combines PointNet and faster R-CNN \cite{ren2015faster} to directly generate proposals in 3D using LiDAR points alone.
-PIXOR \cite{yang2018pixor}, PointPillar \cite{lang2019pointpillars}, and VoxelNet \cite{zhou2018voxelnet} encode 3D points into voxels and extract features by 2D or 3D convolutions.
-While all these methods have consistently improved the detection accuracy, they are mainly evaluated on KITTI~\cite{geiger2012we} alone.
-It is recently revealed in \cite{yan2020domain} that 3D detectors cannot generalize well when they are trained and tested on different datasets, especially on distant objects with sparse LiDAR points.
+Examples of LiDAR-based detectors include F-PointNet \cite{qi2018frustum}, PointRCNN \cite{shi2019pointrcnn}, PIXOR \cite{yang2018pixor} and VoxelNet \cite{zhou2018voxelnet}.
+While these methods have consistently improved the detection accuracy, it has been recently revealed in \cite{yan2020domain} that they cannot generalize well when trained and tested on different datasets, especially on distant objects with sparse LiDAR points.